PenguLoader/PenguLoader/API_DOCS.md

 ### `DataStore.remove(key)` [function]

-This function removes the specified data from storage by key.
+This function removes the specified data from storage by key, returns true if the existing key-value pair has been removed.

 Example:
 ```js
 DataStore.remove('some-key')
 DataStore.has('some-key')     // -> false
 ```

+> You should use unique names for keys, do not use common names, e.g `access_token`, `is_logged`, etc. Other plugins can override your data, you can add prefix to your keys.

 <br>